Northern Valley Regional High School at Demarest: Athletics

 The Northern Valley Regional High School at Demarest Norsemen compete in the Big North Conference, a super-conference comprised of public and private high schools in Bergen and Passaic counties established in 2009 as part of an effort to achieve greater competitive balance between schools, following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association.
 The school had previously competed in the North Bergen Interscholastic Athletic League, an athletic conference that consisted of high schools located in Bergen County.
-With 762 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
+With 762 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in the Patriot Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group III North for football for 2018–2020.
+The school was classified by the NJSIAA as Group III North for football for 2024–2026, which included schools with 700 to 884 students.

 The school offers over 23 sports, which include participation at the freshman, junior varsity, and varsity level (46 teams), as well as 18 co-curricular activities.
-Sports include bowling, football and boys' and girls' basketball.
+Sports include bowling, football and boys' and girls' basketball, and volleyball.

 The school participates with New Milford High School in a joint ice hockey team in which Northern Valley Regional High School at Old Tappan is the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

-The boys track team was Group III champion in 1961 and won the Group II title in both 1964 and 1965.
+The boys indoor track team was Group III champion in 1961 and won the Group II title in both 1964 and 1965.

 The boys' tennis team won the Group III state championship in 1973 (defeating Princeton High School in the tournament final) and 1979 (vs. Summit High School).
-The 1973 team finished the season with a 22-3 record, which included defeating Princeton 4-1 in the tournament final for the Group III title.
+The 1973 team finished the season with a 22–3 record, which included defeating Princeton 4–1 in the tournament final for the Group III title.
 In 1997, the boys' tennis team went undefeated at 15–0 to claim the NBIL league championship, under head coach Dan Moses.